Student Counseling Services

 You are never alone at Touro Nevada.
 Through Student Counseling Services, you can receive psychotherapy and crisis intervention in a nonjudgmental environment.
 Services are free to all students regardless of health insurance.

 The health and wellness of the Touro University Nevada community is always our first priority.
 Student Counseling Services remains open to serve TUN students.
-We are committed to serving you through Telehealth at this time.
+We are committed to serving you through in person or telehealth visits.
 We offer video sessions through a confidential, HIPAA compliant platform.
-Email us at email@example.com to schedule your appointment.
+Email us at email@example.com or call 702-777-9971 to schedule your appointment.

 We will connect you with with licensed psychologist, Dr. Carla Perlotto, licensed clinical professional counselor, Deborah Housley, and licensed marriage and family therapist, Laura Simmons, who are available for consultation.